-Jharkhand JAC Class 10 Result 2018: How to check result at jac.nic.in
+JAC 10th Result 2018: How to check result at jac.nic.in

-Jharkhand JAC Class 10 Result 2018: The Jharkhand Academic Council (JAC) is going to declare the Class 10 examination result 2018, today on June 12.
-JAC will declare the result on the official website jac.nic.in, today at 4 pm.
+JAC 10th Result 2018, Jharkhand Board 10th Result 2018: The Jharkhand Academic Council (JAC) has declared the Class 10 examination result 2018, today on June 12.
+JAC has declared the result on the official website jac.nic.in, today at 4:11 pm.
+The overall pass percentage this year stands at 59.48 per cent.
+The number of girls who appeared for the exam this year was more than that of boys.
 Over 4 lakh students appeared for the exam this year that was carried out from March 8 to March 21, 2018.
 The pass percentage last year was 57.91 per cent which was much lower than 2016’s score.
 This year the percentage is expected to improve.
 Last year, Jharkhand JAC class 10 result was declared on May 30, 2017.
 Students will be able to check their scores at jacresults.com, jac.jharkhand.gov.in and jharresults.nic.in.

 Follow here for live updates: JAC Jharkhand Board 10th Result 2018 LIVE